Bringing Eastern teachings to Western uncertainties

 The best guide I have found to this approach is Neil Douglas-Klotz.
 The best way to learn from him is through the retreats he leads, and I have done many, but his books also offer these kind of practices, as well as superb extended translations of key texts, and explanations of the roots and sound-meanings of key words and ideas.
 For more on Neil’s teachings and events see www.abwoon.com

-It is clear from Neil’s re-translations, and the work of Matthew Fox, Thomas Berry and others, that Jesus’ original teachings had a strong creation focus, and urge each of us to play our part now in the ongoing process of creation.
+It is clear from Neil’s re-translations, and the work of Matthew Fox, Thomas Berry and others, that Jesus’ original teachings had a strong creation focus, they empower each of us to connect with divine spirit and play our part now in the ongoing process of creation.
 Likewise the Quran highlights the covenants between humanity and our creator, for us to embody divine qualities and fulfil them in our role here on Earth.